BIMSBbioinfo/bimsbbioinfo.github.io/resources.markdown

 [[https://bbc.mdc-berlin.de/howto/cluster]](https://bbc.mdc-berlin.de/howto/cluster)

 ##### **Notes on Computational Genomics with R**
-This is a resource developed by Altuna.
+This is a resource developed by Dr.Akalin.
 Currently, it includes the basics of R and genomic interval analysis using R/Bioconductor packages.
 More to be added...

 [[http://al2na.github.io/compgenr/]](http://al2na.github.io/compgenr/)